pjperez/docker-wormhole/README.md

 ## Running docker-wormhole

-    sudo docker run -t -i --privileged=true wormhole/client
+    sudo docker run --rm -t -i --device=/dev/net/tun --cap-add=NET_ADMIN wormhole/client

-It is important to include the **--privileged=true** parameter to be able to create a new interface for the overlay network and the **-i** flag to make the session interactive, as you'll be asked to input your hub user's password twice.
+It is important to keep **-i** flag to make the session interactive, as you'll be asked to input your hub user's password twice.
+The --cap-add=NET_ADMIN and --device=/dev/net/tun are needed for SoftEther to create the tun adapter inside the container.

 This is what you'll see after running it: